Speaker

 -

-Translation is not manipulation—it’s empathic attunement.
+Translation is not manipulation—it’s empathic attunement that can lead to action.

 Extreme postmodernity—often associated with cancel culture, moral purity tests, rigid language policing, and an emphasis on identity over strategy—has at times alienated the very people it aims to persuade.
 This well-meaning but often heavy-handed mode of communication is what Spiral Dynamics refers to as “Mean Green,” where the shadow side of inclusion becomes exclusionary, and moral outrage substitutes for political effectiveness.